dickhardt/node-a2p3/README.md

 ```

 ####vault.json
-A `vault.json` file must exist in `node_modules/a2p3` and has the keys and key IDs for the Identifier Exchange (obtained when registering the App at the Registrar) and for any Resource Server.
+A `vault.json` file has the keys and key IDs for the Identifier Exchange (obtained when registering the App at the Registrar) and for any Resource Server.
 Here is a sample file:

 ```json
 { "ix.a2p3.net":